cmucc/tapp/README.md

 ## Talk Series

-See the example `talks_series/example.json` for input reference.
+See data files such as `data/spring2014/talks_series.json` for input reference.
 Use 0 as the `cat` value for weeks without a talk due to holidays, etc.

 ### Posters